ming053l/ming053l.github.io/_pages/about.md

 # 🧍‍♂️ Biography

-I am currently a M.S. student with the <a href="https://sites.google.com/view/acvlab/">Advanced Computer Vision Laboratory (ACVLAB)</a> at the Institute of Data Science, National Cheng Kung University (NCKU), Tainan, Taiwan.
-I am fortunate to be advised by and work with Prof. <a href="https://cchsu.info/">Chih-Chung Hsu</a> (NCKU).
+I recently received my M.S. degree from National Cheng Kung University (NCKU), where I conducted research at the <a href="https://sites.google.com/view/acvlab/">Advanced Computer Vision Laboratory (ACVLAB)</a> under the mentorship of Prof. <a href="https://cchsu.info/">Chih-Chung Hsu</a>.
+During my time there, I benefited greatly from Prof. Hsu’s guidance, and I continue to collaborate closely with him after graduation.

+While awaiting my mandatory military service, I am currently a visiting researcher at the Computational Photography Laboratory, working with Prof. <a href="https://yulunalexliu.github.io/">Yu-Lun Liu</a>.
+I also maintain an active research collaboration with Prof. <a href="https://www.albany.edu/faculty/mchang2/">Ming-Ching Chang</a> at the University at Albany, State University of New York (SUNY).

 I received a B.S. degree at the Department of Statistics and Information Science, Fu Jen Catholic University (FJCU), Taiwan, in 2023.
 I was advised by Prof. Hao-Chiang Shao.